Parks

 Perkerson Park

-Located a few blocks south of the future intersection of the Southside and Westside Trails, Perkerson Park is a shade and activity-filled gem nestled in the Capitol View neighborhood.
+Located a few blocks south of the intersection of the Southside and Westside Trails, Perkerson Park is a shade and activity-filled gem nestled in the Capitol View neighborhood.

 Rose Circle Park